Wright Family Foundation is a registered Charitable Trust.

 Through these, the younger students build positive relationships, integrity and resilience for the world ahead as they move into secondary school, while the seniors develop their leadership, time management, planning and communication skills – a win-win for both youth and mentor.

 Brainwave Trust Aotearoa’s vision is that all children in New Zealand are valued and nurtured so they can reach their full potential.

-Its aim is to educate everyone who has an impact on the early life of a child about the important implications of this knowledge on our children’s physical, social, intellectual and emotional development.
+Its aim is to raise awareness of brain research, and educate everyone who has an impact on the early life of a child about the important implications of this information on our children’s physical, social, intellectual and emotional development.

 The Wright Family Foundation has recently partnered with Brainwave and will contribute in a significant way.
 The foundation’s focus is providing funding to enable families, schools or school groups, who couldn’t otherwise afford the fees, to attend Brainwave’s workshops and programmes.